SatvikNema/SatvikDB/README.md

 1. Put the `key, value` pair in the WAL file (Write Ahead Log)
 2. Put the tuple in the in-memory `SortedMap`.
 This is an LSM based DB, so keys will be in sorted order.
 3. If the size of the map exceeds a certain threshold, dump the values in filesystem.
 Make sure the corresponding indexes are also created (sparse - 1 entry per 100ish records).
 Clear the in memory map, making it ready for upcoming writes.
-4. The indexes will contain the `ByteOffsets` where the value was written, so that we can directly seek at that location.
+4. The indexes store `ByteOffsets` where the value was written, so that we can directly seek at that location.
+5. A `ByteOffset` is the location of a byte in the file, 0-indexed
-5. Now as the map already had the values in sorted order, the values in files are also sorted.
+6. Now as the map already had the values in sorted order, the values in files are also sorted.
+7. Run `Compaction` every once in a while, or when the number of files cross a certain threshold.
+Refer [compaction](#compaction)

+#### Purpose of WAL
-The purpose of WAL is to restore the pending writes, in case the `LsmWriteService` becomes overloaded due to some reason and crashes.
-Each time the `LsmWriteService` is started, it first checks if the WAL is empty.
+In case the `LsmWriteService` becomes overloaded due to some reason and crashes, the outstanding writes will still remain in the WAL.
+Hence, each time the `LsmWriteService` is started, it first checks if the WAL is empty.
 If not, it first writes the values pending in WAL and then clears it.

-### Reads: `key`
+### Reads: `key` in `O(logn)`
+n are the number of keys present in the database
 1. Lookup the in memory `SortedMap`.
 2. If found, return the value.
 3. If not, load the latest index file from the file system in memory.